-During the school year, students attend weekly 7 Mindsets Homeroom sessions for 30-45 minutes in a live Class Connect facilitated by a specially trained teacher or Advisor.
-For their first two weeks in school, students participate each day to become familiar with the online experience and to get to know their classmates.
+During the school year, students attend weekly 7 Mindsets Homeroom sessions for 30-45 minutes in a live Class Connect facilitated by a specially trained teacher.

 Through the program, students grow in four key social and emotional areas necessary for thriving in school and life:

 - Relationship building

 In the sessions, students discuss topics relevant to their lives, creating a strong sense of belonging and community among peers, as well as allowing the teacher to learn more about each student on a deeper, more personal level.

 As a result of sharing in a respectful environment where people listen to and value those who contribute, the students discover a vital part of their personal identity—their own voice.
 And as their confidence and self-esteem grow, students begin to flourish in class and beyond.